| Safe Haskell | Safe-Inferred |

 reconstruct (indices u) (toList u) == u

-if the length of list xs
+reconstruct shape xs raises error if the length of list xs does not match

-the length calculated from shape
+the length calculated from shape.